romeorizzi/TALight/README.md

 ## OBTAIN THE BINARIES

 TAlight consists of two programs, the `rtal` client, and the `rtald` server.
+Both are needed both for the problem solver and for the problem maker.
+For the problem maker, it also offers the `rtalc` checker.
 After downloading this TAlight project public repo, you can either choose to use the binaries made available for your platform (not yet made available at present) or compile them from the source code.
 How to make these two binaries and the basic on how to use them is explained in the file `rtal/README.md` of this repo.